Project Report For Goat Farm

 India has shown a considerable rise in per capita income, and the improvement in spending power has greatly increased buying power over the last decade.

-Urban development has resulted in a significant increase in need for packaged / processed food, positively affecting the dairy sector in the country.
+Urban development has resulted in a significant increase in the need for packaged/processed food, positively affecting the dairy sector in the country.

 In the age of smartphones and greater access to relevant insights, the Indian population has become aware of the health and quality of the commodity, which has contributed to an improved range of foods available in the country.